Aoalas/hero_chassis_controller/README.md

 Affiliation: [Dynamicx]()<br />
 Maintainer: QiayuanLiao, liaoqiayuan@gmail.com**

-The simple_chassis_controller package has been tested under [ROS] Noetic on respectively 18.04 and 20.04.
+The keyboard_controller package has been tested under [ROS] Noetic on respectively 18.04 and 20.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Installation